microsoft/WhatTheHack/001-IntroToKubernetes/Coach/README.md

 - `./Student`
   - Student's Challenge Guide
 - `./Student/Resources`
-  - Resource files, sample code, scripts, etc meant to be provided to students.
+  - Resource files, sample code, scripts, etc. meant to be provided to students.
 (Must be packaged up by the coach and provided to students at start of event)